-(1) a failure by the School to implement a reading curriculum that is consistent with effective teaching strategies grounded in scientifically-based reading research;

-(2) receipt by the School of a state-designated grade of "F" in any two (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receipt of an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by the FLDOE.
+- (1) a failure by the School to implement a reading curriculum that is consistent with effective teaching strategies grounded in scientifically-based reading research; - (2) receipt by the School of a state-designated grade of "F" in any two (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receipt of an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by the FLDOE.
 The equivalent of an "F" grade is defined as the School receiving thirty-one percent (31%) of the total application points or less on the Florida Grades issued by the FLDOE.
-Schools assigned an SIR rather than a letter grade will be considered the equivalent of an "F" grade if their School Improvement Rating is "Unsatisfactory".
-The foregoing point designations or school improvement ratings shall be amended during the term of this Charter to conform to current state law or rules;

-(3) a failure by the School to comply with a Corrective
+Schools assigned an SIR rather than a letter grade will be considered the equivalent of an "F" grade if their SIR is "Unsatisfactory."
+The foregoing point designations or school improvement ratings shall be amended during the term of this Charter to conform to current state law or rules; - (3) a failure by the School to materially comply with a Corrective Action Plan;

-Action Plan;

-(4) a failure by the School to make contributions to the Florida Retirement System (FRS), if the School has elected to participate in the FRS;

-(5)a failure by the School to pay payroll taxes to the Internal Revenue Service; (6) the School's filing for voluntary bankruptcy, adjudication of bankruptcy or of insolvency, or other state of financial impairment such that the School can no longer operate or is no longer economically viable; (7)failure of the School's annual audit to comply with the requirements specified in this Charter or the School's failure to timely submit financial reports or other reports required by Section 1002.33(9), Florida Statutes, or by this Charter; the School's failure to meet generally accepted (8)accounting principles; (9) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) - (3), Florida Constitution, to the extent said requirements are applicable to charter schools: (10)the School's failure to maintain insurance coverage as described in this Charter; (11)the School's failure to provide the Sponsor with the required access to records in compliance with Section 119.01, Florida Statutes; (12)the School's violation of any court order; (13)a criminal conviction upon matters involving the School against either the School's governing board, its members (collectively or individually), or by the management company contracted by the School; the School's failure to submit to the Sponsor a (14)Financial Recovery Plan and/or a Corrective Action Plan, as appropriate with the supporting documents that is determined by the Sponsor to be acceptable within thirty (30) calendar days following a determination of financial emergency pursuant to Section 218.503, Florida Statutes; the School's failure to implement any Financial (15)Recovery Plan approved by the Commissioner of Education or a Corrective Action Plan pursuant to Section 218.503, Florida Statutes: a failure by the School to provide periodic progress reports as required by the Financial Recovery Plan or a Corrective Action Plan as determined by the Sponsor; (17)the School's receipt of a finding of financial emergency, pursuant to Section 218.503, Florida Statutes, for two consecutive years or more than once during any one fiscal year;
+(4) a failure by the School to make contributions to the Florida Retirement System (FRS), if the School has elected to participate in the FRS; (5) a failure by the School to pay payroll taxes to the Internal Revenue Service; (6) the School's filing for voluntary bankruptcy, adjudication of bankruptcy or of insolvency, or other state of financial impairment such that the School can no longer operate or is no longer economically viable; (7) failure of the School's annual audit to comply with the requirements specified in this Charter or the School's failure to timely submit financial reports or other reports required by Section 1002.33(9), Florida Statutes, or by this Charter; (8) the School's failure to meet generally accepted accounting principles: (9) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) - (3), Florida Constitution, to the extent said requirements are applicable to charter schools; (10) the School's failure to maintain insurance coverage as described in this Charter; (11) the School's failure to provide the Sponsor with the required access to records in compliance with Section 119.01, Florida Statutes; (12) the School's violation of any court order; (13) a criminal conviction upon matters involving the School against either the Governing Board, its members (collectively or individually), or by the management company where the Governing Board knew or should have known of the conduct underlying the conviction and failed to take corrective action; (14) the School's failure to submit to the Sponsor a Financial Recovery Plan and/or a Corrective Action Plan, as appropriate with the supporting documents that is determined by the Sponsor to be acceptable within thirty (30) calendar days following a determination of financial emergency pursuant to Section 218.503, Florida Statutes; (15) the School's failure to implement any Financial Recovery Plan approved by the Commissioner of Education or a Corrective Action Plan pursuant to Section 218.503, Florida Statutes; (16) a failure by the School to provide periodic progress reports as required by the Financial Recovery Plan or a Corrective Action Plan as determined by the Sponsor;